radivot/myelo/CML/hahnel20/alphasNbetas/README.md

 ```

 ![](../../../docs/alphaNbetaFitsLME4.png)
+We now have nice fits with parameter estimates that are more similar.
-Showing nice fits and similar estimates, as information is now borrowed across patients in one joint fit.
+Information was borrowed across patients in one joint fit of
+population parameter means and variances.
+Assuming normality, estimates for individuals were
+bought closer to the population means.

+A limitation of lme4 is that it requires closed form models.
+Models are often more simply described by
+ordinary differential equations (ODEs).
+An R package that allows this is nlmixr.
+A demo of its use is provided in the
+adjacent folder alphasNbetasUsingODEs.